Mimic

 “I don’t have much more of an answer for you.”
 It responds, with a different tone.
 My tone would be all formal and calm, whereas its tone was reflecting the wonder and curiosity I felt for just a split second between the existential fear and my current calm state.
 “I mimic.
 I don’t really have a choice not to.”

 “That’s… only more confusing.”
-I keep my gaze solid on it.
+I keep my gaze solidly on it.
 It looks like a less certain version of me, more visibly scared.
 I definitely am scared, but the feeling has worn off, and the signs in my body language are gone.
 The Mimic’s body language indicated anxiety, or something similar.

 “I don’t know how to help then.”
 It responds, turning away, looking up.
 The moon is in the sky, the stars are visible clearly, shining with a brightness that is unhindered by the light pollution of the city skies.
 Stars are vital in navigation, but many of the younger people don’t know how to read the sky, something that should be taught to everyone.
 It’s an important way of keeping yourself in a place that is a place.
 The moon is also important, a timekeeper when you get lost enough that you need it.
 My parents taught me how to determine the exact date based on the moon, and how the stars move, but they were astronomers, so I wouldn’t expect children to learn something that in-depth at schools.